How often is The IUCN Red List updated?

 When are the next IUCN Red List updates scheduled?

-Upcoming IUCN Red List updates planned for 2021 and 2022 are outlined below; please note that these schedules may be subject to change.
+Upcoming IUCN Red List updates planned for 2023 are outlined below; please note that these schedules may be subject to change.
 Specific dates will be added to the table below as soon as these have been confirmed.
 The "Submissions Target Date" indicates the date by which submissions for each Red List update should reach the IUCN Red List Unit, but see the information in the Submissions Target Dates section below.

 IUCN Red List Publication Date